gracelang/language/languageSpec/spec.md

 `try(_)catch(_)…finally(_)` construct, whether or not an exception is raised, and whether or not `expression`, or one of the catch blocks, executes a `return`.

 The value of a
 `try(_)catch(_)...finally(_)` request is the last value in `expression`, unless an exception is raised, in which case it is the the last value in whichever catch-block catches the exception.
-If the `finalBlock` executes to completion, its final value is ignored.
+If the `finalBlock` executes to completion, its value is ignored.

 If `finalBlock` terminates by raising an exception, or by executing a `return`, any prior `return` or raised exception is forgotten.

 **Examples**